tyclipso/terraform-provider-wikijs/docs/resources/search_engines.md

 Optional:

-- `config` (Map of String) Map with config options for this specific search engine.
+- `config` (Map of String, Sensitive) Map with config options for this specific search engine.